 For starters, the clear answer is financial socialization.
 Let's be honest.
 Did you grow up hearing your parent(s) or guardian(s) effusively singing the praises of the IRS?

-Needless to say, most of us were taught to fear the IRS even though we, the people, fund this government function through our federal tax dollars.
+Many of us were taught to fear the IRS even though we, the people, fund this government function through our federal tax dollars.
 Some of us were even taught that paying taxes is voluntary.
-Yes, this language is used in publications related to the filing taxes; however, voluntary, as defined by the IRS, gives a tax filer the option to determine his or her tax liability instead of the government making that determination for him or her.
+Yes, this language is used in publications related to the filing taxes; however, voluntary, as defined by the IRS, gives a tax filer the option to determine his or her tax liability instead of the government making that determination for them.

 In short, filing taxes are kind of like when your mom asks you to do something.
 You have two options: 1.)
 You can do it voluntarily or 2.)
 She is going to make you do it.
 It's your choice - LOL!